pwarren/Suse-Doco/README.md

 Next, run:
 ```
 yast2 susemanager_setup
 ```

 You'll need to provide it the relevant details for an SSL Certificate Authority, and the location and credentials for your database servers if you're not going to have them local.
-Next add your Novell mirror credentials, and then the setup will get things squared away!
+Next add your NCC mirror credentials, and then the setup will get things squared away!

-Once that's finished, you'll set up your repository sync's with:
+Once that's finished, you'll need to import some repositories.
+To list availabe repositories:
 ```
 mgr-ncc-sync -l
 ```

-which lists the available channels, to import channels
+To import:
 ```
 mgr-ncc-sync -c $CHANNEL_NAME
 ```

 Next, we'll configure a bootstrap script, which you can run on machines you wish to connect to Suse Manager:
 ```
 mgr-bootstrap
 ```

 And finally, on any client machine:
 ```
 wget http://<suse-manager-hostname>/pub/bootstrap/bootstrap.sh
 ./bootstrap.sh